15 Best Scotch Bonnet Pepper Substitutes

 What is a Scotch Bonnet Pepper?

 A scotch bonnet pepper is a type of chili pepper that is commonly used in Caribbean cuisine.
 These peppers are small, but they pack a mighty punch – they’re typically one of the spiciest peppers on the Scoville scale.
 Scotch bonnets also have a delightfully fruity flavor.
-Scotch bonnet peppers can be used in a variety of dishes, from scotch bonnet pepper sauce, soups, and stews to jerk chicken and curry.
+Scotch bonnet peppers can be used in a variety of dishes, from scotch bonnet pepper sauce, soups, and stews to jerk chicken, chicken and rice casserole, and curry.

 1. Jalapeño Peppers